CloudLabsAI-Azure/OpenHack/Scenario/Hackathon/Challenge-3.md

 ## Conclusion

 Completing this challenge will enable you to integrate custom vision capabilities into applications using Custom Vision Studio.
-You will also learn how to develop AI-powered image search features and enhance user experience by allowing customers to search products based on images they upload.
+You will learn how to train the images and test the model based on tags of the images uploaded.